 1) the sponsor's name, department, phone number and email address;

 2) the dates and/or the number of weeks for the internship; and

-3) a brief description of the responsibilities of the intern/research assistant
+3) a brief description of the responsibilities of the intern/research fellow

-Another alternative is to provide your sponsor with the link to the online Confirmation Form for Internships/Research Assistantships.
-The form is submitted directly to Career & Leadership Development.
+Another alternative is to provide your sponsor with the link to the online Confirmation Form for Internships/Research Fellowships.
+The form is submitted directly to the Career Center.

 Without a confirmation letter/email/form, it is unlikely that your application will be given full consideration and it will be waitlisted.
-If you do not yet have your letter of confirmation, please attach a letter in your funding application to Career & Leadership Development to explain the situation.
+If you do not yet have your letter of confirmation, please attach a letter in your funding application to the Career Center to explain the situation.